gilad-rubin/hypster/README.md

 </p>

 Hypster is a lightweight configuration system for AI & Machine Learning projects.
-It offers minimal, intuitive syntax, supporting hierarchical and swappable configurations with lazy instantiation - making it both powerful and easy to integrate with existing projects.
+It offers minimal, intuitive pythonic syntax, supporting hierarchical and swappable configurations.

 ## Installation